MalcolmWilliams/Umbrella/README.rst

 Uploading Code
 **************

-The board needd to be put in bootloader mode and then can be uploaded in a similar fashion to other arduino boards.
+The board needs to be put in bootloader mode and then can be uploaded in a similar fashion to other arduino boards.
+To put the board into bootloader mode:

+1. Hold down reset button
+2. Reset the board

+To upload code, the script ``upload.sh`` can be run.
+Or the command ``platformio run -t upload`` can be run.

+PCB
+===

+The design was done in Altium 16.
+The project is located in ``./PCB/Smart_Umbrella_Altium/Smart_Umbrella/``.
+Several of the board features include: LiPo battery charging, LED's, automatic bootloader mode, battery level sensing and IO breakouts.